KavpreetGrewal/onTrack-time-tracker/README.md

 * Can access hours record on any device by logging in

 ## Usage
 This app will be available on both the App Store and Google Play store very soon, so please check back in a bit.
-In the mean time, you can test out the app by cloning/downloading this repository and running the app on an emulator or physical device through any of the main IDEs (Android Studio, VS Code, XCode, etc.).
+In the mean time, you can test out the app by cloning/downloading this repository and running the app on an emulator or physical device through an IDE (Android Studio, VS Code, XCode, etc.) with flutter.

 ## Contribution/Feedback
 Feel free to contribute if you feel anything needs to be changed or if you encounter any bugs.
 Just create an issue or make a pull request if needed.
 Any contributions or feedback would be greatly appreciated and would help improve this app.